-Other major ongoing capital projects include signalling, modernisation and rolling stock upgrades to the 11 LU lines aiming to improve service and capacity across the existing LU network, and the Northern Line Extension to Nine Elms and Battersea.
-The latter project is being funded by the GLA, through a hypothecation of future business rate revenues and developers' contributions, up to £1 billion.
+Other major ongoing capital projects include signalling, modernisation and rolling stock upgrades to the 11 London Underground lines aiming to improve service and capacity across the existing London Underground network, and the Northern Line Extension to Nine Elms and Battersea.
+The latter project is being funded by the GLA, through a hypothecation of future business rate revenues in an Enterprise Zone and developers' contributions, up to £1 billion.
 However, any cost increases above this level would be the responsibility of TfL.
 The tunneling work is now complete, however there are still some station fit-out testing and commissioning works which remain to be completed.

-TfL also has a number of other large planned and proposed capital projects including the Overground extension to Barking Riverside which will enter construction in FY2020, Bakerloo Line Extension, a number of river crossings and Crossrail 2.
+TfL also has a number of other large planned and proposed capital projects including the London Overground extension to Barking Riverside which will enter construction in FY2020, the Bakerloo Line Extension, a number of river crossings and Crossrail 2.

-Total capital expenditure is expected to be £11.0 billion between FY2019 and FY2024, including £2.6 billion on Crossrail and excluding capital renewals.
-This is expected to be funded by £5.8 billion investment grant, £1.6 billion from property and asset receipts (a significant proportion of this will be funded by the sale of the Elizabeth Line rolling stock to a lessor through a sale and leaseback transaction), £3.2 billion of new borrowing, £2.16 billion related to Crossrail funding sources and the remainder by other capital grants.
+In TfL's 2018 Business Plan, total capital expenditure is expected to be £11.0 billion between FY2019 and FY2024, including £2.6 billion on Crossrail and excluding capital renewals.
+This is expected to be funded by £5.8 billion investment grant, £1.6 billion from property and asset receipts (a significant proportion of this arising from the now completed sale of the Elizabeth Line rolling stock to a lessor through a sale and leaseback transaction), £3.2 billion of new borrowing, £2.2 billion related to Crossrail funding sources and the remainder by other capital grants.